spec-ops-method/spec-ops/README.md

 The methodology combines proven practices from incremental modernization (Strangler Fig pattern), infrastructure as code (GitOps), and specification-driven development, adapted for the era of AI-assisted software development.

+### Built on Specification-Driven Development

+SpecOps builds on the foundation of [specification-driven development](https://github.com/github/spec-kit), an approach where specifications are created before implementation and serve as the authoritative source of truth.
+As GitHub's [spec-kit](https://github.com/github/spec-kit) describes it:

+> "Specification-driven development is a software development approach where you write a detailed specification of your software's behavior before writing any implementation code.
+The specification serves as both documentation and a contract that your implementation must fulfill."

+GitHub's spec-kit provides essential tooling for this approach, including specification templates, validation tools, and integration with AI coding agents.
+SpecOps extends these principles specifically for legacy system modernization, adding workflows for extracting specifications from existing systems, domain expert verification processes, and patterns for incremental replacement.

-The goal: Make legacy modernization more effective, sustainable, and knowledge-preserving for everyone.
+**The goal**: Make legacy modernization more effective, sustainable, and knowledge-preserving for everyone.

 ---